ultimate271/notes/dostoevsky/brothers03.07.md

 ## Chapter VII.
 The Controversy

+### Smerdyakov QED's the shit out of Grigory in a discussion about Christian faith and martyrdom

+#### About the topic of conversation, a Christian martyr killed for praising Christianity over Islam
 But Balaam’s ass had suddenly spoken.
 The subject was a strange one.
 Grigory had gone in the morning to make purchases, and had heard from the shopkeeper Lukyanov the story of a Russian soldier which had appeared in